 Delaware has become the ideal domicile for corporations with numerous perks and opportunities.
 Particularly, there were 67,8% of all Fortune 500 companies incorporated in this state of the US.

 There are also a variety of business entity types in Delaware so you can choose the one that suits your business needs.
 Corporations were the entity constituting 18.6% of new formations in 2021.
-Below are the main reasons why you should consider Delaware corporations.
+Below are the main reasons why Delaware corporation should be on your consideration list.

 Delaware corporation in the US explained